Scaling Limit of Small Random Perturbation of Dynamical Systems: Negligibility of

 Note that the last interval $[\sigma_{i_{n}},\,\tau_{i_{n}}^{(k)}]$ is excluded since it is possible that $\tau_{i_{n}}^{(k)}>t$.
 Then, since $n>\upsilon\rho_{k}t$, we can find $(n-1)/2$ intervals among \eqref{esj} that have length at most $2/(\upsilon\rho_{k})$.
 Hence, by the strong Markov property and \eqref{fw2}, there exists $\epsilon_{1}(\upsilon)>0$ such that

 for all $\epsilon\in(0,\,\epsilon_{1}(\upsilon))$ and $n>\upsilon\rho_{k+1}t$.
 Combining this computation with \eqref{conn0}, we get

-This completes the proof. \end{proof} \begin{acknowledgement*} I. Seo was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government(MSIT) (No. 2018R1C1B6006896) and (No. 2017R1A5A1015626).
+This completes the proof. \end{proof} \begin{acknowledgement*} We wish to thank two anonymous reviewers for directing our attention to several references, and valuable comments which have improved our manuscript.
+I. Seo was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government(MSIT) (No. 2018R1C1B6006896) and (No. 2017R1A5A1015626).
 F. Rezakhanlou was supported in part by NSF grant DMS-1407723. \end{acknowledgement*}